 Anytime I find a 12-month certificate of deposit paying more than 1% APY it’s worth talking about.
-And the one I have today comes from a well-known bank I’ve never heard of–CIT Bank.
+And the one I have today comes from a bank that may be new to you–CIT Bank.

 Before we get to CIT’s interest rates, let’s touch on the safety and soundness of the institution.
 CIT is FDIC insured, so your money is protected up to the FDIC limits.
 You can actually check out the bank’s FDIC insurance certificate if you’re so inclined.

 Headquartered in Pasadena, CA, the bank is well capitalized.
 It has an excellent Texas Ratio, which measures a bank’s capital in relation to its loan portfolio.
 Its equity to asset ratio is near 14%, which is considered excellent.

 Now on to its savings products and rates.

 CIT Bank offers one savings account and five CD options:

 - CIT Bank Term CDs: These are your typical certificates of deposit.
 The bank offers terms of six months, 13 months, one year, two years, three years, four years, and five years.
 As of this update (October 14, 2017), the rates range from .72% APY on the six-month CD and 1.70% APY on the five-year CD.
 Each of these accounts has a minimum opening deposit of $1,000.